tintomathew/SpaceX/README.md

 # SpaceX
- This application provides information about SpaceX company and their launch vechicles.
-The launch vechicle list is provided with custom filter options.
+ This application provides information about SpaceX company and their launch vehicles.
+The launch vehicle list is provided with custom filter options.
 Vechicle details can be seen by clicking the item.

+ Key componentes used:

+ - Clean Architecture
+ - Unit testing
+ - Data Binding
+ - Retrofit
+ - Picasso